 - Referrals to in-house and community programs & resources for all age groups, such as volunteer opportunities, food security, access to community grants/initiatives, seniors’ outreach/therapeutic programs, youth leadership, children pre-school / afterschool / day camps, school-age childcare, family drop-in programs, community kitchens, income-tax clinic, legal clinic, English conversation, adults’ literacy programs, digital literacy for newcomers, and opportunities for community inclusion and civic engagement.

 Adult Literacy – One to One tutoring is continuing.
-Online English Conversation classes – join us every Monday and Thursday from 1-2 pm for a fun-filled conversation class via Zoom.
+Online English Conversation classes – join us every Monday and Thursday from 1-2 pm, Tuesday from 6-7 pm and Saturday from 10:30-11:30 am for a fun-filled conversation class via Zoom.

 Youth Leadership – Ongoing topics for leadership development provided virtually; opportunities to lead virtual activities for school aged children and support for other issues as needs arise.